w3bpiyush/AquaCrop-Ai/README.md

 ---

-## 📷 Screenshot of ET Data Visualization
+## 📷 Screenshot of ET Visualization

-Below is a sample evapotranspiration (ET) data visualization used in AquaCrop:
+Below is a sample evapotranspiration (ET) visualization used in AquaCrop:

 ![ET Data Visualization](https://github.com/user-attachments/assets/36a0a2b6-d9b6-4b6a-ae73-528abca807bc)